jnorthrup/fumes/README.md

 the working plan is to import the daily, and the full galaxy.json.gz files, and then prioritize based on smaller size

-daemon updates would ping the server for HEAD digests and dispatch when something is new.
+daemon updates would ping the server for HEAD digests and dispatch when something is new.S

 ### indexes